What are ovarian follicles?

 This is relevant to the woman’s age, general health, and lifestyle.
 However, more follicles do not necessarily guarantee successful fertilisation.
 The quality of the eggs is key and many women with fewer follicles can still conceive successfully with IVF because of the quality of the eggs.

 The quality and quantity of a woman’s eggs is affected by her age as well as other health and lifestyle issues.
 The number of ovarian follicles a woman has does decline with age and so does the quality of her eggs.
 After the age of 35 however, a woman’s fertility starts to decline significantly, and by her early to mid-forties the chances of achieving a successful pregnancy are slim.

 How do follicles relate to my chances of having a baby?

 There are two main factors to consider when it comes to female virility:

 - Follicle Count

-If you’re curious about your fertility or want to find out where you are in terms of your overall chances to conceive, book a consultation with us now.
-It’s as easy as using the below form or calling us on 0203 819 3282.
+If you’re curious about your fertility or want to find out where you are in terms of your overall chances to conceive, why not book a female Fertility MOT with us now.
+It’s as easy as using our form or calling us on 020 7563 4309.